nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 {% include custom/fhir.referencemin.html resource="" userlink="" page="" fhirname="Service Definition" fhirlink="[Service Definition](http://hl7.org/fhir/stu3/servicedefinition.html)" content="User Stories" userlink="" %}

-## Post ServiceDefinition Interaction ##
+## Evaluate ServiceDefinition Interaction ##
-This is an operation performed by the Encounter Management System (EMS).
+This is a [FHIR operation](https://www.hl7.org/fhir/stu3/operations.html) performed by the Encounter Management System (EMS).
-It is an evaluate operation to request clinical decision support guidance from a selected Clinical Decision Support System (CDSS).
+It is an [evaluate operation](http://hl7.org/fhir/servicedefinition-operations.html#evaluate) to request clinical decision support guidance from a selected Clinical Decision Support System (CDSS).

+### Trigger for Evaluate ServiceDefinition Interaction ###
+The `ServiceDefinition.trigger` element is of datatype <a href="https://www.hl7.org/fhir/stu3/metadatatypes.html#TriggerDefinition">TriggerDefinition</a> and this structure defines when a knowledge artifact, in this case a `ServiceDefinition`, is expected to be evaluated.
+Within the CDS implementation, the Data Event trigger type has been chosen.
+This means that the EMS's evaluation of a `ServiceDefinition` will be triggered in response to a data-related activity within an implementation, for example by an addition or an update of a record such as a `QuestionnaireResponse` resource.
+The triggering data of the event is described in the `trigger.eventData` element of the `ServiceDefinition` and this is populated by the CDSS.

 ## Request Headers ##
 The following HTTP request headers are supported for this interaction: